gassan764/HSTC-Fuel/README.md

 ## Current data snapshot

-The provided `Database.csv` contains 347 assets with four categories (Vehicles, Buses, Machines/Equipment, and Tankers).
+The repository includes a sample `data/Database.csv` that mirrors 347 assets across four categories (Vehicles, Buses, Machines/Equipment, and Tankers).
+Use it to seed your Google Sheet’s **Assets** tab if you need a starting point.
 The tankers present are:

 - **HSC-101** — Plate: HA 948
 - **HSC-116** — Plate: DA 4247